 By the way, the same thing goes for chlorine as well.
 Chlorine temporarily dries out the skin which makes it seem like your breakouts are improving, but over time chlorine just irritates the skin.

-Lastly, if you have acne don’t believe that sunscreen will make your breakout.
+Lastly, if you have acne don’t believe that sunscreen will make you break out.
 With so many different sunscreens on the market, you will have no trouble finding one that gives you great protection from harmful UV rays and won’t cause breakouts.
 More »

 Myth: You Need To Scrub Your Skin To Get Rid Of Acne